Grozny: Second Chechen War

 Grozny was once again the epicentre of fighting after the outbreak of the Second Chechen War, which further caused thousands of fatalities.
 During the early phase of the Russian siege on Grozny on 25 October 1999, Russian forces launched five SS-21 ballistic missiles at the crowded central bazaar and a maternity ward, killing more than 140 people and injuring hundreds.
 During the massive shelling of the city that followed, most of the Russian artillery were directed toward the upper floors of the buildings; although this caused massive destruction of infrastructure, civilian casualties were much less than in the first battles.

 The final seizure of the city was set in early February 2000, when the Russian military lured the besieged militants to a promised safe passage.
 Seeing no build-up of forces outside, the militants agreed.
 One day prior to the planned evacuation, the Russian Army mined the path between the city and the village of Alkhan-Kala and concentrated most firepower on that point.
 As a result, both the city mayor and military commander were killed; a number of other prominent separatist leaders were also killed or wounded.
 Afterwards, the Russians slowly entered the empty city and on 6 February raised the Russian flag in the centre.
 Many buildings and even whole areas of the city were systematically destroyed.
 A month later, it was declared safe to allow the residents to return to their homes, although demolition continued for some time.
-In 2003 the United Nations called Grozny the most destroyed city on earth.
+In 2003, the United Nations called Grozny the most destroyed city on Earth, with not a single building left undamaged.

 After the wars

 The federal government representatives of Chechnya are based in Grozny.
 Since 2003, the city has been rebuilt from scratch.
 Out of several dozens of industrial enterprises, three have been partially rebuilt – the Grozny Machine-Building Factory, the Krasny Molot (Red Hammer) and Transmash factories.

 Although most of the city's infrastructure was destroyed during the war, the city's sewage, water, electricity and heating systems have since been repaired, along with 250 km of roads, 13 bridges and some 900 shops.
 Before the war, Grozny had about 79,000 apartments, and the city authorities expected to be able to restore about 45,000 apartments; the rest were in buildings that were completely destroyed.

 Railway connection was restored in 2005, and Grozny's airport was reopened in 2007 with three weekly flights to Moscow.
 In 2009 the IAC gave Grozny's Severny airport the international certificate after checking and evaluating the airport's airworthiness.
 On 16 November 2009, the airport had its first international flight, taking pilgrims on Hajj to Saudi Arabia via a Boeing 747.

-After four years of construction, the Akhmad Kadyrov Mosque was formally opened to the public on 16 October 2008, and is considered one of the largest mosques in Europe.
+After four years of construction, the Akhmad Kadyrov Mosque was formally opened to the public on 16 October 2008, and is one of the largest mosques in Europe.
 In 2009, the city of Grozny was honoured by the UN Human Settlements Program for transforming the war-scarred city and providing new homes for thousands.